Kodotautas/Data-Engineering/8_Real_time_streaming_Rust/streamer/README.md

 #### Rust for Real-Time Data: A GCP Pub/Sub to BigQuery Pipeline
-This project delves into the construction of a real-time data pipeline using the strengths of Rust programming in Google Cloud Platform (GCP).
+This project delves into the construction of a real-time data pipeline using Rust programming in Google Cloud Platform (GCP).
 The pipeline utilizes Pub/Sub.
-The ingested data loaded into BigQuery, GCP's serverless data warehouse, for further analysis and exploration.
+The ingested data loaded into BigQuery, GCP's serverless data warehouse for further analysis and exploration.

+To ensure continuous streaming, set up Cloud Scheduler with jobs running every less < 15 minutes.
+This prevents Cloud Run from automatically scaling down after inactivity.

+Please note while Cloud Run is a powerful platform for many scenarios, it's not ideal for very long real-time streaming applications.
+For these use cases, consider using a Google Kubernetes Engine (GKE) cluster, which offers greater control and flexibility for managing long-running processes.

 #### Seismic Data Pipeline
 * Processes near real-time seismic events.